MaRuifeng/docker-cucumber/README.md

 Description
 ---------------
-This branch takes 2 input build arguments to be supplied for reporting URLs.
-The reporting directory is structured by these two arguments.

-APP_BUILD

-TEST_PHASE

 This repository contains a Dockerfile that creates a docker container which runs Xvfb, X11VNC, SSH, NGINX, Firefox and Ruby services.
 Cucumber GUI tests can be run inside the container with test reports exposed through NGINX static web service.